TIY-Austin-Front-End-Engineering/sails-template/README.md

 Parameters: *none*

+Returns an object with the following properties if the user is logged in:

+ - username: string - The currently logged in user's username.
+ - email: string - The currently logged in user's email.
+ - id: integer - The currently logged in user's id.
+ - createdAt: datetime - The date and time the user was created.
+ - updatedAt: datetime - The date and time the user was last updated.

-Returns an object with the properties of the currently logged in user, or an empty object with a 404 status code if there is no logged in user.
+Returns an object with the following properties if the user is not logged in:

+ - error: string - the error code that caused the failure.
+ - status: integer - the HTTP status code.
+ - summary: string - a message describing the error.

 - - -